Scottish Birds: Birds of Prey, Garden Birds & More

 They are related to moorhens and coots, but live on dry land.
 They are a smallish bird (a little larger than a blackbird) and spend most of their time hidden in tall vegetation, usually detected only by means of their rasping call.

-One of the most endearing bird species found in Scotland’s ancient Caledonian forest, the crested tit is another iconic Scottish bird.
+One of the most endearing Scottish bird species found in the ancient Caledonian forest, the crested tit is another iconic Scottish bird.
 Though not as colourful as some other types, these birds are easily identified by their black and white crests.
 The crested tit is largely confined to areas of Scottish pine forest though can sometimes be seen on bird feeders within and close to its native range.

 These birds spend much of their time foraging on the trunks and large branches of Scot’s pine trees in old grown areas and plantations.
 There are currently believed to be around 1,500 breeding pairs.

 The Scottish crossbill is unique as this is the only bird species endemic to the UK – the only terrestrial vertebrate species that is unique to the British Isles.
 Like the crested tit, this bird is also found in the Caledonian forests of Scotland and in forestry plantations.
 These birds predominantly eat pine seeds.

 The males and females are unique in appearance and colouration.
 This is one of three crossbill species found in Scotland’s pine forests, along with the crossbill and the parrot crossbill.
 These species are largely distinguished from one another by beak size.

 The dipper is notable for its unique bobbing action and behaviour as it dips in and out of the water, and walks into and underwater in search of food.
 When in flight, it is characterised by its low-level flight and whirring motion.

 Largely, the dipper eats larvae and freshwater shrimp.
 It is an interesting species that lives alongside fast-flowing burns and rivers and often nests under bridges and in walls close to river banks.